Carefully selected news for the smart bettor

 China has been researching a digital currency for almost 6 years

-After the launch of the DCEP coin, the PBoC will become the very first central bank in the world to issue its own cryptocurrency.
+After the launch of the DCEP coin, the PBoC will become the first central bank in the world to issue its own cryptocurrency.

 Digital Currency Electronic Payment is about to include functions that will allow government authorities to track suspect payments and thus purge money laundering, tax evasion, and online gambling.
-It remains to be seen which governments will have access to this kind of information, but this will be determined by the infiltration of the new currency to several markets and countries.
+It remains to be seen which governments will have access to this kind of information.
+But this will be determined by the infiltration of the new currency to several markets and countries.

 Mu Changchun, the head of the digital currency research institute of PBoC, said that the new cryptocurrency will still allow its users’ “controllable anonymity”, whatever that means.